gruyaume/notary-k8s-operator/README.md

 This charm is a Proof of Concept for validating the [goops](https://github.com/gruyaume/goops) library.
 The official charm can be found [here](https://github.com/canonical/notary-k8s-operator).

+The charm supports many typical charm integrations, including:
+- `metrics` for Prometheus scraping
+- `tracing` for OpenTelemetry
+- `certificates` for TLS certificate management

 ## Getting Started

 ```shell